aquasecurity/starboard/docs/operator/installation/kubectl.md

         kubectl apply -f https://raw.githubusercontent.com/aquasecurity/starboard/main/deploy/static/06-starboard-operator.deployment.yaml

-To confirm that the operator is running, check the number of replicas created by the `starboard-operator` Deployment in the `starboard-operator` namespace:
+5. To confirm that the operator is running, check the number of replicas created by the `starboard-operator` Deployment in the `starboard-operator` namespace:

         kubectl get deployment -n starboard-operator

-You should see the output similar to the following:

         NAME                 READY   UP-TO-DATE   AVAILABLE   AGE
         starboard-operator   1/1     1            1           11m
    If for some reason it's not ready yet, check the logs of the Deployment for
    errors:

-    kubectl logs -n starboard-operator deployment/starboard-operator

-In case of any error consult our [Troubleshooting](./../../troubleshooting.md) guidelines.
+        kubectl logs deployment/starboard-operator -n starboard-operator In case of any error consult our [Troubleshooting](./../../troubleshooting.md) guidelines.

+## Uninstall

 You can uninstall the operator with the following command: